jwlayug/bitledger/README.md

 ### Artifacts
-When things do get rolling, this is how you'll be able to grab snapshots for use in your own applications:
+Use the following coordinates to grab snapshots for use in your own applications:

 #### Gradle
     repositories {